Eschatologue/CM_wiki/docs/spells/1st-level.md

 You move like the wind.
 Until the spell ends, your movement doesn't provoke opportunity attacks.

-Once before the spell ends, you can give yourself advantage on one weapon attack roll on your turn.
+Once before the spell ends, you can give yourself :d20-adv: **Advantage** on one weapon :d20-attack: **Attack Roll** on your turn.
 That attack deals an extra 1d8 force damage on a hit.
 Whether you hit or miss, your walking speed increases by 30 feet until the end of that turn.